 Hilary Halstead Scott

-Scott is the President of Halstead, a wholesale supplier of jewelry chain and materials that was established in 1973.
+Hilary Halstead Scott is the President of Halstead, a wholesale supplier of jewelry chain and materials that was established in 1973.
 The family owned and operated firm supplies thousands of jewelry artists around the globe.
-Scott is passionate about helping small jewelry businesses and entrepreneurs.
+Hilary is passionate about helping small jewelry businesses and entrepreneurs.
 To that end, she founded the Halstead Grant in 2005.
 The Halstead Grant is a business development program that awards start-up cash and recognition to an emerging jewelry artist each year.
 The rigorous application process is designed to encourage sound business practices in the jewelry industry.
-Scott has an MBA and a Masters in International Management.
+Hilary has an MBA and a Masters in International Management.
 She worked in Madrid, Spain prior to returning to the family business.
 She is an active member of SNAG and the Women Presidents Organization.